 Magical maths: a practical session Ben Sparks, Mathematician, musician, teacher

 Maths and magic have gone together for 1000s of years.
 The skills involved in analysing an illusion are similar to those needed in maths.
 Students will work out a few mathematical magic tricks and then perform them!!!

 Ben is a mathematician, musician and teacher, based at the University of Bath.
 He regularly gives talks and workshops to schools.
 Ben still gets surprisingly excited about imaginary numbers.

 Praise Bayes Emma McCoy, Deputy Head of Mathematics, Imperial College London

 We will look at why we should not rely on intuition to assess uncertainty.
 We will look at several examples where the results are not what we would expect, these include the Monty Hall problem, the Birthday problem and how we assess uncertainty in criminal trials or in medical testing applications.

 Emma teaches the introductory probability course at Imperial College London.
 She has given many talks in schools and been involved in the Royal Institution Masterclass series for many years.

 Maths and chocolate Helen Wilson, University College London

-Discover the story of a maths project that made it all the way to the Washington Post.
-Chocolate is wonderful (of course) but the maths we can use to describe it also explain the behaviour of everything from custard to bullet-proof vests.
+A maths project that made it all the way to the Washington Post?
+Chocolate is wonderful (of course) but the maths we can use to describe it also explains the behaviour of everything from custard to bullet-proof vests.

 About Helen Wilson